sime/cv/README.md

 ### April 2015 - Current
 Faxologist, [Bitcoin Fax](https://bitcoinfax.net), Berlin

 Personal project that allows users to send faxes and pay for them with Bitcoin.
-My concept is that from time to time digital natives need to send a fax and Bitcoin doesn't suffer from merchant processing fees on small transactions.
+* Opporunity: from time to time digital natives need to send a fax and Bitcoin doesn't suffer from merchant processing fees on small transactions.

-* Over 700 faxes and 1 Bitcoin worth of transactions in the first year.
+* From December 2021 Bitcoin Fax switched to only supporting Bitcoin transaction on the lightning network.

 ### December 2013 - April 2014
 Senior Web Developer, Tinkerbox Studios, Singapore